January 14, 2020

 Design (Usability and Aesthetics)

 French Classic is generally considered Cuisinart's prettiest line of clad stainless steel cookware.
-The high polish and the long swoopy handles give these pans an expensive feel.
+The high polish and the long swoopy handles give these pans a fancy, expensive feel.

 Some drawbacks: Cuisinart French Classic does not have grooved lips for drip-free pouring, and they do drip a bit.